Passive Real Estate Investing Strategies

 Before you invest in any type of real estate, you’ll want to make sure you have a plan in place.
 It’s important to pick the right strategy, as committing to the wrong one can get you nowhere at best or lose you a ton of money at worst.
 Because of this, we recommend speaking with a financial advisor before spending any money to build your portfolio.
 This way, you’ll have a better idea of which assets fit into your portfolio.

 You can find an advisor near you by taking a short matching quiz.
-After filling it out, it’ll connect you with up to three professionals near you.
+After filling it out, it’ll connect you with a professional that fits your needs.
 Then, you can set up a meeting and get started on building a comprehensive investing strategy.

 Which passive strategy is the best?